Antique Teakwood French-Style Cannon | Circa 1890 Hyderabad | Handcrafted Military Artillery with Functional Wheels

 A Symbol of Power and Cross-Cultural Design

-This extraordinary late 19th-century teakwood pillar canon is a commanding artefact of Indo-European heritage.
-Handcrafted in Hyderabad around 1890, it reflects the influence of French artillery design brought into India during the colonial era.
-Built entirely from solid teak with iron chains and fittings, the canon’s monumental presence embodies both strength and artistry—functioning as a historical relic and a sculptural collector’s showpiece.
+This remarkable late 19th-century teakwood pillar canon is a powerful artefact of Indo-European heritage.
+Handcrafted in Hyderabad around 1890, it showcases the influence of French artillery design introduced to India during the colonial era.
+Built entirely from solid teak with iron chains and fittings, this piece combines durability with refined detailing, serving as both a historical relic and a sculptural collector’s statement.

 Historical Legacy